Subquery Best Practices FAQS

 1. What Are Oracle Subqueries?

 A subquery is a query nested inside another query.
-Subqueries can be:
+Types include:

-• Multi-row: returns multiple rows used with IN, ANY, ALL
+• Multi-row subquery: Returns multiple rows used with IN, ANY, ALL

-• Correlated: references outer query columns executed per row
+• Correlated subquery: References outer query columns executed per row

-• Inline View: used in FROM clause as derived table
+• Inline view: Subquery used in the FROM clause as a derived table

 2. Why Follow Best Practices?